-Updates for systems running Windows operating system and its products are identified as Service Packs, Hotfixes and Security patches.
+Updates for systems running Windows operating system and its products are identified as Hotfixes, Security patches, etc..
 These updates offer a fairly quick and prescribed solution or a workaround for a problem in question.
-However, these updates regardless of their type should be applied only on an “as-needed” basis i.e. only when it is capable of fixing an issue bothering a customer.
+However, these updates, regardless of their type, should be applied only on an “as-needed” basis i.e. only when it is capable of fixing an issue bothering a customer.
 In addition, the update should first be evaluated before being installed.
 In short, it is not mandatory to install the updates right away.

 Windows Patching best practices

 Security patches minimize security risks and other vulnerabilities.
 These are analogous to hotfixes.
 Microsoft, primarily offers different routes for obtaining client software security patches for its products.
 These are:

 - Windows Update: It will check a PC for the latest security protection, and the best drivers and software installed.
 Upon completion, displays a list of suggested components that require upgrading

 - Recent security bulletins: One-stop solution for finding security-related patches.
 It allows searching by product or date.

 - Product-specific security patch download pages: Provides security patches for specific products.